iljaSL/roboFriends/README.md

-Getting my feet wet with React and Redux, with this simple application.
+Getting my feet wet with React and Redux, with this simple application for finding your robo firends!.

 How to install: